 That same year, Aurobindo retired from the political arena.
 He took refuge in the French colony of Pondicherry (in Tamil Nadu), after receiving news that the Indian police were looking for him again.
 Now he opened a new chapter in his career, devoting himself to Yoga (one of his former subsidiary interests).
 Some critics have viewed this phase as an escape route from political problems.
 However, Aurobindo was evidently quite sincere in the subsequent and extensive cycle of mystical writings, appearing in his new monthly journal Arya from 1914 onwards.
 In that mode, his major works first emerged in a serialised format, notably including The Life Divine and The Synthesis of Yoga.

-The former political agitator was now the exponent of an avant garde Hinduism, “developing a philosophical system inspired by Vedanta, but integrating elements from Yoga, Tantra and the theory of evolution” (Gavin Flood, An Introduction to Hinduism, Cambridge University Press, 1996, p.
-270).
+The former political agitator was now the exponent of an avant garde Hinduism, “developing a philosophical system inspired by Vedanta, but integrating elements from Yoga, Tantra and the theory of evolution” (Flood 1996:270).

 During the 1930s, a correspondence with disciples formed the main literary output of Aurobindo, eventually becoming the Letters on Yoga (3 vols).
 He also worked on a lengthy poem entitled Savitri.
 Aurobindo did not revert to political agitation.
 During the Second World War, he supported the Allied cause against Hitler, whom he described as an oppressor.